Lemon Garlic Shrimp with Spinach, Pine Nuts, Sun-Dried Tomatoes, and Orzo

 - Tastes wonderful with a glass of white wine.

-- Works as a quick weeknight dinner or even on the weekends.
+- Works as a quick weeknight dinner or a cozy weekend meal.

 - Ready in 30 minutes or LESS!